 A devoted educator, Mr. Speed received the 2009 Wise-Diggs-Berry Award for Teaching Excellence in the Arts at Oklahoma State University.
 In 2005, he was a co-founder of the Oklahoma Bass Bash, a summer clinic for Oklahoma pre-college bassists.
 The Bass Bash, now in its thirteenth year, is a thriving collaborative effort between OSU and the University of Oklahoma.

-A native of Spartanburg, South Carolina, Mr. Speed earned his Bachelor of Music Degree, summa cum laude, from Vanderbilt University’s Blair School of Music, and his Master of Music Degree from Boston University.
+A native of Spartanburg, South Carolina, Mr. Speed earned his Bachelor of Music degree, summa cum laude, from Vanderbilt University’s Blair School of Music, and his Master of Music degree from Boston University.
 Additional studies include two summers at both the Aspen Music Festival and the Tanglewood Music Center.
-His principal teachers have been Edwin Barker, Edgar Meyer, and William Scott.
+His principal teachers have been Edwin Barker, Edgar Meyer, and Bill Scott.